Volunteer Opportunities

 • Helping with special events and fundraisers

-• Providing a pet-safe home for victim’s pets
+• Providing a temporary pet-safe home for victim’s pets

 • Helping organize donation items and transporting them to the residential facility